-- Plums should come off the tree easily when you’re using only a slight twist.
+- Plums should come off the tree easily with just a slight twist of the fruit.

 - Unfortunately, the fruit does not store for long, so must be eaten or preserved.
-You can also pick the fruit when they are still slightly firm and store them in a cool place to fully ripen.
+Alternatively, you can pick the fruits when they are still slightly firm and store them in a cool place to fully ripen.

 - The best place to store plums is in the refrigerator.
 The best temperature for storing plums is about 31°–32°F with relative humidity around 90–95%; if kept at this temperature, plums may last for 2 to 4 weeks.

-- You can also store plums by making jams or jellies.
+- Plums are great for making jams or jellies.

-- Plums can also be stored by freezing or drying them (dried plums are prunes).
+- Plums can also be stored through freezing or drying them (dried plums are prunes).